Elbasel/admin_dashboard/README.md

-# admin_dashboard
+# boilerplate

-an admin dashboard made for the odin project
+# Webpack Boilerplate to start a new project